This fact sheet was updated on April 19, 2019 to revise the Weddell Sea MPA proposal.

 - The SPZ is constrained in area based on known nesting sites and vulnerable marine ecosystems (VMEs).

-- To be precautionary, this zone could be enlarged to encompass other likely (but unverified) VME areas, nesting grounds, and additional sensitive areas as these become known.
+- To be precautionary, this zone should be enlarged to encompass other likely (but unverified) VME areas, nesting grounds, and additional sensitive areas as these become known.

-- Rare, biodiverse, and endemic habitats and features—including canyons, seamounts, and additional sponge habitat—should be safeguarded.
+- Rare, biodiverse, and endemic habitats and features—including canyons, seamounts, and additional sponge habitat—should be fully protected from fishing activities.

 Fisheries Research Zone (FRZ)